sftpplus/sftpplus-docs/docs/operation/ftp.rst

 Modification time can be read and set for files and directories.

-Time can also be set using milliseconds by using the input formated as exemplified below::
+Time can also be set using milliseconds by using the input formatted as exemplified below::

    > MFMT 20160929043300.14312 some/file name.txt